 - Rule 7055-1 Default Failure to Prosecute.
 Subject to L.B.R.
 7041-1, an adversary complaint may be dismissed if neither a response nor a motion for default judgment has been filed within forty-five (45) days after the response date to the complaint.
 If a motion for default judgment is filed, the court may enter judgment by default against the defendant seven (7) days after the motion has been served on the defendant. - Rule 7055-2 Order of Default.
 The order of default may award damages for the amount to which the plaintiff is entitled if it is a sum certain or can be made certain by computation.
 If damages cannot be computed from the complaint, they must be assessed at a hearing at which the issues are limited to the amount of the damages. - Rule 7056-1 Summary Judgment Applicability of Local Rule 56.1.
-Local Rule 56.1 for the United States District Court for the Middle District of Pennsylvania(www.pamd.uscourts.gov) applies in adversary proceedings. - Rule 7067-1 Registry Funds. - (a) Motion to Deposit Funds.
-A party who wishes to deposit funds while litigation is pending may move the court to have such funds invested in interest-bearing accounts or instruments.
-The movant must attach a proposed order directing investment, which includes the following: - (1) the amount to be invested; - (2) mode of deposit (i.e., check, wire transfer); - (3) the type of account or instrument in which the funds are to be invested; and - (4) the terms of investment, to include reinvestment instructions on short term instruments, any time limits on investment, and other material information required by a particular case. - (b) Motion to Withdraw Funds.
-In order to withdraw deposited funds, a motion for disbursement of invested registry funds and a proposed order must be filed with the court.
-The proposed order for disbursement of invested registry funds must include: - (1) the name and address of the payee(s) in addition to the total amount of the principal and interest (if the interest is not known, the order may read "plus interest") that will be disbursed to each payee.
+Local Rule 56.1 for the United States District Court for the Middle District of Pennsylvania(www.pamd.uscourts.gov) applies in adversary proceedings. - Rule 7067-1 Registry Funds. - (a) Motion to Deposit Funds into Court Registry Account.
+A party who wishes to deposit funds while litigation is pending may move the court to have such funds invested in interest-bearing accounts or instruments deposited into the court's registry account.
+The movant must attach a proposed order directing investment, which includes the following: - (1) the amount to be invested; - (2) mode of deposit (i.e., check, wire transfer); - (3) the type of account or instrument in which the funds are to be invested; and - (4) the terms of investment, to include reinvestment instructions on short term instruments, any time limits on investment, and other material information required by a particular case. - (b) Investment of Registry Funds.
+Where, by order of the court, funds on deposit with the court are to be placed in some form of interest bearing account, the clerk is directed to use the Court Registry Investment System (CRIS), administered by the Administrative Office of the United States Courts.
+CRIS will be the only investment mechanism authorized.